-There are several different species of box turtles you might find in the pet trade.
+There are several different species and subspecies of box turtles you might find in the pet trade.
 Most of them are fairly similar in their care, but there are some important differences.
 Before you take home a box turtle, be sure you know what your specific species will need.

 The North American box turtles most commonly kept as pets include: